Jake Lloyd: Personal life

 In 2012, Lloyd stated his decision to retire from acting in 2001 was due to bullying at school and harassment by the press, both in response to his role in The Phantom Menace.
 In 2024, Lloyd's mother said he quit acting because of family drama and that he was largely protected from the negativity surrounding his role in Star Wars.
 She also said Lloyd remains a fan of Star Wars.
-Daniels said in his memoirs, "It makes me sad to remember how [Lloyd], who would epitomise the Dark Side, would go to suffer dark times in his own future."
+Anthony Daniels said in his memoirs, "It makes me sad to remember how [Lloyd], who would epitomise the Dark Side, would go to suffer dark times in his own future."
 However, Daniels also shared his memories of Lloyd's enthusiasm for his involvement in the production of The Phantom Menace and also said, "But for now, Master Ani was a joy."

 Mental health

 According to his mother, Lloyd's mental health began worsening in high school.
-He began suffering from delusions that he lived in multiple different "realities".
+He began suffering from delusions that he lived in multiple "realities".
 He was initially incorrectly diagnosed with bipolar disorder, but refused to take the medications prescribed to treat the condition.

 By college, Lloyd began suffering from visual and auditory hallucinations, causing him to miss classes and earn poor grades.
 He complained of people with black eyes following him and had imaginary conversations with Jon Stewart while watching The Daily Show.
-He was diagnosed with paranoid schizophrenia in 2008, but unaware of his own condition at the time.
+He was diagnosed with paranoid schizophrenia in 2008, but was unaware of his own condition at the time.
 His father's family has a history of the illness.
 His sister Madison Broadbent, who was an extra in The Phantom Menace, died in her sleep from natural causes on July 16, 2018, adding to his personal struggles.